usaid-cs/yesterday-i-learned/auto.md

 - It is [possible](http://i.imgur.com/ulGwWxK.jpg) to sleep in a Prius C.
 - The black piece of plastic between the hood and the windscreen is called the _wiper cowl_, not the taint.
 - Red to positive, red to positive, black to negative, [BLACK TO GROUND](https://www.reddit.com/r/WTF/comments/4gmejc/jump_starting_a_car_what_could_possibly_go_wrong/d2iujyp).
+- It is possible to fill tires with foam so they never go flat, but [the tires will be heavy and the ride will be hard](http://www.bowentire.com/about-us/news/articletype/articleview/articleid/152/foam-filled-tires-and-run-flats-there-is-a-difference.aspx).